Plan Mammoth Creek Park

 This website is the source for the project and includes information on the existing Multi-use Facility and Community Center, the site (Mammoth Creek Park West), the project timeline, community engagement (How you can participate), the environmental review and facilities planning/design process, and finally facilities programming (How you want to play!).

-- On March 15, 2017 staff presented a detailed update of the project, including phasing alternatives, programming and next steps.
+- On March 15, 2017 staff presented a detailed update of the project to Town Council, including phasing alternatives, programming and next steps.
 Review the presentation.

 - On December 21, 2016 Town Council received a comprehensive project update including Discussion of Potential Funding Mechanisms, Architectural and Engineering Design Services Agreement, programming and operations, revenue/expense projections and cost estimates.